kzar/bitratchet-js/README.md

 This library is work in progress, don't attempt to use it yet. - Dave
 ---------------------------------------------------------------------

-A Javascript library for processing binary data, similar to BinData for Ruby and taking ideas from my earlier (much more limited) PHP library.
+A Javascript library for processing binary data, similar to [BinData for Ruby](http://bindata.rubyforge.org/) and taking ideas from my earlier (much more limited) [BitRatchet PHP library](https://github.com/kzar/bit-ratchet).

-Makes use of the new ArrayBuffer Javascript feature and allows for simple (yet flexible) parsing and "unparsing" of binary data.
+Makes use of the [new ArrayBuffer feature](https://github.com/kzar/bit-ratchet) in Javascript and allows for simple (yet flexible) parsing and "unparsing" of binary data.
 Features include:

- - Avoid duplicate code, you only have to specify records once as with BinData.
+ - Avoid duplicate code, you only have to specify records once as with [BinData](http://bindata.rubyforge.org/).
 (Normally you end up writing double the code when you need to generate messages as well as read them.)
  - Deal transparently with bit (as opposed to byte) based fields, shifting is completely taken care of - as with the PHP BitRatchet.
- - Handle dynamic fields that can vary in length and structure.
-Dynamic fields can vary based on any context at the time of parsing or unparsing the data.
+ - Handle dynamic fields that can vary in length and structure based on any context of the data already parsed.
+(Fields can even vary in length based on their own value but shifting is no longer handled automatically in that one, extreme situation.)
  - Build your own flexible primtives that can extend the library to your problem domain.
 They can fully leverage the provided primitives.

-Developed to aid parsing of a implementing a commerical telematics messaging protocol in Javascript.
+Developed to help implement a commerical telematics messaging protocol in Javascript.

 Usage
 -----